rjkviegas/course/pills/javascript&JasminePill.md

 class Classname {}
 ```

-In JS ES5, before the `class` syntax was introduced:
+Before the `class` syntax was introduced in ES6:
 ```javascript
 var Classname = function () {};
 ```